Sreyan88/sreyan88.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}assets/sreyan_small.png">

-I am Sreyan Ghosh, a Research Scientist at Nvidia and a Computer Science Ph.D. student at the University of Maryland, College Park (UMD).
-At UMD, I conduct my research at [Gamma Lab](https://gamma.umd.edu/) under the mentorship of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) and [Prof. Ramani Duraiswami](https://www.cs.umd.edu/people/ramanid).
-At Nvidia, I work with the [ADLR](https://research.nvidia.com/labs/adlr/) and [Cosmos World Model](https://www.nvidia.com/en-in/ai/cosmos/) teams.
-My research focuses on advancing *multimodal intelligence*, with an emphasis on audio—spanning speech, sounds, and music.
-I work on challenges such as building data- and compute-efficient audio models, improving audio representation learning, generating synthetic data, and enhancing perception and reasoning in AI systems.
-My research is proudly supported by the [NVIDIA Graduate Fellowship](http://go.umd.edu/Ghosh).
+I am Sreyan Ghosh, a Research Scientist at Google DeepMind, where I work on audio(-visual) intelligence for Gemini.
+Previously, I was a Research Scientist at NVIDIA and a Computer Science Ph.D. student at the University of Maryland, College Park (UMD).
+At UMD, I conducted my research in the [GAMMA Lab](https://gamma.umd.edu/) under the mentorship of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) and [Prof. Ramani Duraiswami](https://www.cs.umd.edu/people/ramanid).
+At NVIDIA, I worked with the [ADLR](https://research.nvidia.com/labs/adlr/) and [Cosmos World Model](https://www.nvidia.com/en-in/ai/cosmos/) teams.

+My research focuses on advancing *multimodal intelligence*, with a particular emphasis on audio, including speech, sounds, and music.
+I work on building data- and compute-efficient audio models, improving audio representation learning, generating synthetic data, and enhancing perception and reasoning capabilities in AI systems.
+My research has been supported by the [NVIDIA Graduate Fellowship](http://go.umd.edu/Ghosh).

 I maintain a list of my publications and research implementations under the [Research]({{ site.url }}/research) tab.
 I am always open to collaborations, and please feel free to drop me a mail!